 Places Served : Tower of London(initially in Royal Fusiliers) Aldershot, Sennelager & RAF Bruggen

 Registration date : 2009-02-04

-The offices were located in the Wing Operations Centre, in which we worked and mixed freely with RAF personnel of all ranks.
-Attached to the base's Intelligence Section the unit's role was army/air liaison, its principle task being the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
+We worked in the Wing Operations Centre with RAF intelligence and mixed freely with air force personnel of all ranks.
+Our principle task of army/air liaison involved the briefing and debriefing of aircrews whenever they flew operations in support of ground forces.
 We were never overworked.
-I was even sent on a 'RA' course to learn how to operate and service a 16mm cine projector as we were often called upon to show training films to aircrew when bad weather stopped flying.
+I was even sent on a 'RAF' course to learn how to operate and service a 16mm cine projector as we were often called upon to show training films to aircrew whenever bad weather stopped flying.

 There was another army presence on the base, but which had no connection to us.
 It was a substantial unit of the Royal Signals that functioned with the usual army 'agenda', supervised by a sergeant major!

 Bruggen had been open about six years at the time of my arrival.
 The well appointed accommodation blocks and its catering were far superior to anything I had previously experienced with the army.
 Night duty suppers were invariably steak sandwiches made with freshly baked bread!